zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/api-mediation-security.md

 apiml.security.auth.provider: saf
 ```

+**Note:** Please check out the [Implement new SAF provider](implement-new-saf-provider.md) guidelines if you want to provide your own implementation of the SAF IDT provider.

 ##### Dummy Authentication Provider

 The `Dummy Authentication Provider` implements simple authentication for development purpose using dummy credentials (username:  `user`, password `user`).
 The `Dummy Authentication Provider` makes it possible for the API Gateway to run without authenticating with the z/OSMF service.